 The bright white flowers stand out brightly against the green leaves.
 They grow in whorls all the way around the circumference of the stem.

-White dead nettle has a square shaped step and the flowers and leaves sprout from the same point on the stem of the plant.
+The plant has a square-shaped stem and the flowers and leaves sprout from the same point on the stem of the plant.

 White dead nettle is native to Eurasia, from Ireland in the West to Japan in the East.
 It is common in England, rare in the west, and in north Scotland and introduced in eastern Ireland.
 Although it is not native to North America it has been introduced there and is widespread.

 White dead nettle likes semi shade so can be found in hedgerows and light woodland.

 The plants are tolerant of most soil conditions and spread by by rhizomatous stolons.
 A stolon is a stem that grows from the plant and creeps horizontally along the ground shooting out roots.
 If the roots find a spot with the right conditions a new plant begins to grow from those roots.

 The young leaves are edible and can be eaten in salads or cooked in the same way as a vegetable.

 An tradition states a drop of nectar can be sucked from each of the flowers (mostly done by children).

 Bees are attracted to the flowers which are a good source of early nectar and pollen.